QMT Charitable Giving

 QMT Windchimes® has a profound appreciation for the work of charitable organizations, and actively supports nonprofit groups serving our local community as well as those reaching out to meet global needs.
 QMT contributes 20% of each on-line purchase to a nonprofit organization each month.
 Read below to learn about the work of this month’s partner as well as organizations we’ve partnered with in past months.

-QMT Windchimes® is proud to support the International Justice Mission.
+QMT Windchimes® is proud to support The Brain & Behavior Research Foundation.

 Past & Ongoing Partners

 The American Red Cross in the National Capital Region, a humanitarian organization led by volunteers, provides relief to victims of disasters and helps people in our community prevent, prepare for and respond to disasters and other life-threatening emergencies.

 First proclaimed in 1943 by President Franklin D. Roosevelt, March has been Red Cross month each year since.
 The American Red Cross is synonymous with helping people, and has been doing so for more than 140 years.
 QMT is proud to support the lifesaving work of the American Red Cross.
 Visit their website for an additional promo code.